-In this article, we will be discussing the meaning of aggregate turnover as per GST law.
-Before getting into the definition and things that are included or excluded, let us discuss why aggregate turnover is so important.
+In this article, we will discuss the meaning of aggregate turnover as per GST law.
+Before getting into the definition and things that are included in it or excluded out of it, let us discuss why aggregate turnover is so important under GST law.

-As per the GST law, a taxable person should obtain registration under GST law in every State from where he makes a taxable supply of goods or services or both.
+As per the GST law, if a person is liable to get registered, then such taxable person should obtain registration in every State from where he makes a taxable supply of goods or services or both.

 If your case or supply is coming under compulsory registration criteria then irrespective of your aggregate turnover, you are required to get registration under GST law.
 Or else, you need to go through the aggregate turnover criteria as per GST law to know whether your business is required to get registered or not.